21 Simple Stress Management Techniques List that Works

 The article is based on scientific evidence

-Stress relief isn’t just for the office.
-Therefore a beneficial stress management techniques list starts with routines that can be easily implemented at home or in your spare time.
+Our list of effective stress management techniques starts with routines that can be easily implemented at home without expensive tools.

-It’s important to me to start with the most effective example of stress management techniques in the list since it’s also a very straightforward one: Get a sufficient amount of sleep.
+It’s essential to start with the most compelling example of stress management techniques in the list since it’s also very straightforward: Get sufficient sleep.

 Lack of sleep can affect the resiliency of the fight or flight response.
 According to research, sleep loss results in delayed high cortisol levels.

-Hence, these effects are taking place next evening and are also impacting metabolism (Leproult and Copinschi et al. 1997).
+Hence, these effects occur the following evening and impact metabolism (Leproult et al. 19972).

-Getting a sufficient amount of sleep is by far the most effective stress management technique out there.
+Getting enough sleep is by far the most effective stress management technique out there.

-Accordingly, deep, sound, relaxing sleep for as little as one or two nights can have more impact on your cortisol levels than a life-time of stress management classes (Talbott 2007).
+Accordingly, deep, sound, relaxing sleep for as little as one or two nights can have more impact on your cortisol levels than a lifetime of stress management classes.

 Furthermore, sleep limits the risk of a variety of chronic diseases.
 Adequate sleep helps to control your mood and anxiety.
 On the other hand, it’s boosting your metabolism’s energy level.